trollock/respiratoR/README.md

 # respiratoR
 R Functions for the analysis of respirometry data

-##will add more information and vignette as the project progresses
+Will add more information and vignette as the project progresses